 Are you wondering just how to sew up the joins when you're finished knitting?

 Have a look at the back of my knitting.
 This is where I added a new ball of yarn and how I will close up the little holes.

 OK, so there's a hole.

 Take the two yarn ends and twist them both around one whole turn.
-You will have to adjust the tension on your stitches and fiddle with it a bit until it's just right.
+You may need to adjust the tension of your stitches and fiddle with it a bit until it's right.
 Then just weave in the ends.
 The same color yarn ends will go in the same color part of the fabric if you have different colors.

 Here is the end result of the same color yarn and I don't think you can even tell where the joins were right?

 And here is the finished swatch with the new color.

 Just in case you'd prefer to watch how it's done I found two great knitting videos, one is using the same color yarn and the other is adding a new color.

 I hope this helps.
 Happy Knitting!